ostdotcom/website-docupony/platform/docs/guides/create_wallet.md

 ```

 ### Calling `setupDevice` workflow
-In order to intiate the device registeration from you mobile app, you need to call `setupDevice` workflow.
+In order to intiate the device registration from you mobile app, you need to call `setupDevice` workflow.
 <br>

-`setupDevice` workflow needs `userId` and `tokenId` so `setupDevice` should be called after app login or signup is successfull.
+`setupDevice` workflow needs `userId` and `tokenId` so `setupDevice` should be called after app login or signup is successful.
 Using the mapping between userId in OST Platform and your app user, you have access to `userId` and `tokenId` (unique identifier for your token economy).

-**If the user is logged in, then `setupDevice` should be called everytime the app launches, this ensures that the current device is registered before communicating with OST Platform server.**
+**If the user is logged in, then `setupDevice` should be called every time the app launches, this ensures that the current device is registered before communicating with OST Platform server.**

 ```java